bibo19842003/gerrit-document-cn-translation/rest-api-projects.md

   }
 ```

-As response a link:rest-api-changes.html#cherry-pick-change-info[
+As response a ChangeInfo entity
-CherryPickChangeInfo] entity is returned that describes the resulting
+is returned that describes the resulting cherry-picked change.
-cherry-picked change.

 .Response
 ```